bafarris/poli179/README.md

 ### Data

 The data is examined in the article, “The Automatic Analysis of Emotion in Political Speech Based on Transcripts” by Cochrane et al. The main corpus dataset will be extracted from the Dropbox link in the references section.
-Other datasets (including coders’ sentiment scores) will be in this GitHub Repository “data” folder
+Other datasets (including coders’ sentiment scores) will be in this GitHub Repository “data” folder.

 #### Dataset 1
 The main corpus dataset has 77,730,436 tokens from speeches in the Canadian House of Commons.
 The speeches are from the 39th Parliament on January 29, 2006, to the 42nd Parliament on April 19, 2018.